Klowner/tussle/packages/storage-pool/README.md

 Tussle Storage Pool
 ===

-Pool multiple Tussle storage services into a single logical storage service.
+Pool multiple Tussle storage services into a single logical storage service with smart-switching behavior.

 When attempting to create a new file upload, each store is tried until one is successful.
 The pool will then attempt to direct all read and write operations